opennetworkinglab/ngsdn-tutorial/EXERCISE-2.md

 ## Part 1: Understanding the YANG language

-We will start with a simple YANG module called `demo-port` in [`yang/demo-port.yang`](./yang/demo-port.yang)
+We start with a simple YANG module called `demo-port` in [`yang/demo-port.yang`](./yang/demo-port.yang)

 Take a look at the model and try to derive the structure.
 What are valid values